dali-lab/figma-workshop/README.md

 I know, you're probably thinking: Wow, what a horribly boring mockup--it looks all blank.
 Don't worry, soon it'll look industry-standard level baller, and it'll have been all thanks to you.

+As a bonus, we created a Figma board that has some inspiration, explanations, and an example of the completed part 1.
+You can find that [here](https://www.figma.com/file/dIrnDebo3o5QPquUwNs7KuUf/Landing-Page-Design)!

 ### Adding a Frame
 To start, we'll need a frame.
 Click on the frame tool (or press the hotkey F) and then some options will appear on the right.
 Select "Desktop HD", and then a frame will appear in the view.
 You can drag it wherever you'd like.

 ⚠️ Note: for designers that know Sketch, these are the same as what Sketch calls "artboards".

 ### Working with Shapes
-Click the shapes tool in the top right corner.
-In the dropdown menu, select the square.
-Make on in the frame!
+Click the shapes tool in the top left corner.
+In the dropdown menu, select the rectangle.
+Make one in the frame!
 We can:
 - Resize: Just like you'd expect, drag the corner boxes
 - Rotate: move mouse just off corners, and drag